vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 ## Migrate Costs from OpenCost to Vantage Kubernetes Agent

 If you are moving from an OpenCost integration to the agent-based integration, you can contact [support@vantage.sh](mailto:support@vantage.sh) to have your previous integration data maintained.
+Any overlapping data will be removed from the agent data by the Vantage team.

 ### Maintaining OpenCost Filters